systemd/mkosi/mkosi.md

 : The distribution to install in the image.
 Takes one of the following
   arguments: `fedora`, `debian`, `ubuntu`, `arch`, `opensuse`, `mageia`, `centos`, `openmandriva`, `rocky`, and `alma`.
 If not specified, defaults to the distribution of the host.
+Whenever a distribution is assigned, the release is reset to the default release configured for that distribution.

 `Release=`, `--release=`, `-r`